There are a good number of publications that are written about and by people in the family and the broader family too.

 Aunt Sarah was a prolific writer in her later years.
 She published several books which are available on Amazon.com under Sarah Burakoff, which the button below will take you to.
 Some of her books and others ebooks.
 Either way, enjoy the writing of Aunt Sarah

 Michael Matsas covers the Greek Holocaust historically and integrates his own personal memoir and memoirs from interviews with Greek survivors of Auschwitz and those who hid during the occupation of Greece.
+A 2021 article in Hellanic News of America highlights the role of Greece causing the ultimate defeat of Nazi Germany in World War II.

 Michael Matsas is related to us through marriage into the Colchamiros